chrisgaun/k8s-in-cloud-hands-on-training/docs/3-build-cluster.md

 ## 4. Close the Dashboard or Open New Command Line

-To continue to use the CLI, you need to close the Dashboard. *Or, you can open a new terminal window and leave the proxy running*
+To continue to use the CLI, open a new command prompt with the proxy running in the other one.